MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/mainframe-migration/myths-and-facts.md

 # Mainframe myths and facts

 Mainframes figure prominently in the history of computing and remain viable for highly specific workloads.
 Most agree that mainframes are a proven platform with long-established operating procedures that make them reliable, robust environments.
-Software runs based on usage, measured in million instructions per second (MIPS), and extensive usage reports are available for charge backs.
+Software runs based on usage, measured in million instructions per second (MIPS), and extensive usage reports are available for chargebacks.

 The reliability, availability, and processing power of mainframes have taken on almost mythical proportions.
 To evaluate the mainframe workloads that are most suitable for Azure, you first want to distinguish the myths from the reality.